porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/link-pure/link-pure.design.md

 ### Link Pure on images

 A Link Pure can be placed on images, e.g. when using it as an additional link on image sliders or teaser images that are clickable themselves.
-In this case, the link pure can give the user an additional hint on the clickability of the whole image.
+In this case, the Link Pure can give the user an additional hint on the clickability of the whole image.
 Make sure to always use regular font-weight in links pure that are placed on images to provide legibility.

 ### Additional subtext

-A link pure in 20 px or larger can be accompanied by an additional copytext with lower hierarchy.
-In this case, the copytext should be placed left-aligned with the link text in the link pure component.
+Link Pure in size medium or larger can be accompanied by an additional copytext with lower hierarchy.
+In this case, the copytext should be placed left-aligned with the link text in the Link Pure component.

 ### Link Pure groups

-Multiple Links Pure can be combined to one Button Pure group that must be stacked left-aligned in order to guarantee scannability and legibility.
+Multiple Links Pure can be combined to one Link Pure group that must be stacked left-aligned in order to guarantee scannability and legibility.
 It is recommended to not group more than 6 Links Pure in a row.

 <div style="background:#F2F2F2; width:100%; margin-top: 64px; padding-top: 32px; padding-left: 42px; padding-bottom: 42px;">